-Microglia: Guardians of the BrainEMBL Heidelberg, Germany Wednesday 26 March - Saturday 29 March 2014 Registration deadline: Sunday 16 February 2014
+Microglia: Guardians of the BrainEMBL Heidelberg, Germany Wednesday 26 March - Saturday 29 March 2014 Registration closed

-- Meet other delegates on the Conference Facebook page.
+- Keep in contact with other delegates on the Conference Facebook page.

 - Where do microglia come from?

 - How do microglia contribute to neuronal development?